The Dream of Gerontius (poem): Structure

 Gerontius is a dying man, who on his death bed in his final moments prays to Jesus and Mary for protection and receives the last sacraments.
 Gerontius is not confident about where he is going in the afterlife and acknowledges he could be going to hell.
 Gerontius's friends pray to God, listing all the figures from the Bible who were provided with similar passages into Heaven.
-At the end of the phase, a priest intones the "Proficiscere" and bids Gerontius to go forth to the inexpressible joys that await him.
+At the end of the phase, a priest intones the Proficiscere, (Note: Proficiscere: an ancient prayer beginning Proficiscere, anima Christiana, de hoc mundo ...
+"Go forth, O Christian soul, from this world ...") bidding Gerontius to go forth to the inexpressible joys that await him.